miadugas/corona-app/README.md

 # COVID-19 Tracker/Stats Application

-using React with Charts.js, Material UI and many different modules.
+Created using React with Charts.js, Material UI and many different modules.
 The project fetchs the live data from the API using Async/Await syntax.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).